 The radar settings are optimized for best detection and presentation of rain clutter.
 Image update rate is slowed and color depth is increased.

 Bird mode

-The radar settings are optimized for best detection of birds near shore and offshore.
-The radar is set up for high sensitivity.

-A Warning: This mode is not recommended for use in congested harbor environments.
+The radar settings are optimized for best detection of birds.
+The radar is set up for maximum sensitivity.
+This mode is not recommended for use in congested harbor environments.